 acids worthy of any mad scientist.|

-Many years ago in Hollywood I pitched a science fiction screenplay whose
+Many years ago in Hollywood I pitched a science fiction scenario in which its

 characters used holographically ornamented iridium coins.
 They would be

 spectacularly durable.
 They would also be impossible to counterfeit, since

 nothing else that’s really usable would be heavy enough.
 (Only osmium matches that weight, but since it’s similarly rare

 nothing would be gained.
 Worse, its powder ignites spontaneously and it readily

 forms a tetroxide that can be gravely toxic.)
 The legendary British firm of John